Q. Does electronic filing (e-filing) apply to me and my case?

 Three requirements for briefs are particularly important.
 First, at the end of your brief you must state in writing that you have provided a copy of your brief to all parties to the case.
 This is called a certification of service.
-You may provide the copy by hand-delivery, by first-class mail, or by electronic service through the e-filing system if the other party’s counsel is a registered e-filer in the system.
+You may provide the copy by hand-delivery, by first-class mail, or by electronic service through the e-filing system if the other party or party’s counsel is a registered e-filer in the system.
 Second, you must sign your brief.
 See Rule 16(10).
 For the appealing party there is a third requirement.
-If the appealed decision is in writing, a copy of that decision must be included with the brief (not in a separate appendix).
-The appealing party must, immediately before the signature line on the brief, certify either that the appealed decision is in writing and is appended to the brief, or that the appealed decision was not in writing and therefore is not appended to the brief.
+If the appealed decision is in writing, a copy of that decision must be submitted with the brief in either one of the following two ways: (1) as the first item(s) in an addendum that is part of the brief itself, with the addendum's table of contents clearly identifying each appealed decision as such and with the addendum's page numbering sequentially following the last page number of the brief; or (2) in a separate appendix that contains no documents other than appealed decisions and that conforms with the page-numbering requirements of Rule 17.
+The appealing party must, immediately before the signature line on the brief, certify either that each appealed decision that is in writing is being submitted at the time of brief filing, or that no appealed decision is being submitted because no appealed decision is in writing.
+If an appealed decision is in writing, the appealing party's certification must identify the specific manner in which the party has complied with this rule concerning submission of the appealed decision.
 See Rule 16(3)(i).

 A. The court does not hear oral argument in every case.
 In most cases, after all briefs have been filed, the court reviews them to decide whether oral argument will be helpful in deciding the case.
 Often, after reviewing the briefs and the record on appeal (the transcript, if one was ordered, and any documents that have been transferred from the trial court), the court decides that oral argument is not necessary to make a decision in the case.
 When this happens, the court issues a brief order explaining its reasons for either affirming or reversing the trial court.
 In fact, most cases are decided without oral argument.